 This Committee examines system-level academic standards and academic policies (including, most importantly in the near term, any new policies and/or procedures related to the 2013-2018 UNC Strategic Directions Plan).
 The FAEC has divided the ASPC into two working groups for the 2013-2014 academic year:

-The Academic Resource Committee's main focus is budget issues related to the University's academic mission.
+The Academic Resource Committee (formerly the Budget Committee) focuses on budget issues related to the University's academic mission.
 The committee (1) monitors the impact of shared services, resource reallocation, section size, andother efficiency measures on faculty workloads, the changing profile of faculty (e.g., the the ratio of fixed-term (non-tenure-track) faculty to tenured faculty and academic quality; (2) examines at how resource reallocation withnthe university (course-delivery, student success, first-year programs, reallocations, and/or investments that will improve efficiencies while enhancing academic quality and student success; and (3) informs and advises the FA about system-level budgeting priorities and procedures and issues related to finaincial aid and tuition and fees.

 This group deals with issues that are unique to our Historically Minority Institutions (HMIs) and their constituents.
 In addition, the group gathers data that helps infomr the Assembly's work, especially as related to the impact of new academic policies on the HMI campuses.

 This group is concerned with faculty governance issues at the campus level.
 The central charge of the committee is two-fold: the development and promotion of best practices in shared governance, and the recruitment of faculty expertise in academic policy and governance-related issues.